kuriimu01/java-learning/.obsidian/Java/Java Roadmap 2023-2024.md

 ---

 By building this **E-commerce Shop Website**, you’ll gain practical experience with Spring Boot, Hibernate, MySQL, and a frontend framework (Thymeleaf or React).
 It also demonstrates your understanding of web security, data structures (for managing carts/orders), and how to deploy a full-stack application.

+For a project involving encoding/decoding in Java, you could create a tool that supports multiple encoding schemes and cryptographic techniques.
+Here's a structured plan for your project, along with a UI layout idea.

+### Project Ideas:
+1. **Universal Encoder/Decoder Tool**:
+   - Support multiple encoding formats:
+     - Base64, Hexadecimal, ASCII
+     - URL encoding/decoding
+     - Custom cipher techniques like Caesar cipher, ROT13
+   - Support encryption/decryption techniques:
+     - Symmetric encryption: AES, DES
+     - Asymmetric encryption: RSA
+     - Hashing: MD5, SHA-256

+2. **File Format Converter**:
+   - Allow users to encode/decode or encrypt/decrypt files like text, images, etc.
+   - Save and load encoded/decoded files in different formats.

+3. **Code Obfuscation Tool**:
+   - Convert readable code into obfuscated code (scramble identifiers, remove comments) and vice versa.
+   - Support Java, JavaScript, and Python as code input/output.

+### Structure:
+1. **Frontend (UI)**:
+   - **JavaFX**: For creating a desktop application with a graphical interface.
+   - **Main Screen**:
+     - Input text area (user can input text or load files).
+     - Dropdowns for selecting encoding/decoding schemes.
+     - Buttons for encoding, decoding, encrypting, and decrypting.
+     - Output text area or file save option.

+2. **Backend (Logic)**:
+   - **Service Layer**: Encapsulates encoding/decoding logic for each format.
+   - **Encoding/Decoding**:
+     - Implement classes like `Base64Encoder`, `HexEncoder`, `CaesarCipherEncoder`, etc.
+   - **Encryption/Decryption**:
+     - Classes for AES, RSA, and Hashing algorithms, using Java’s `javax.crypto` package.
+   - **Input/Output**:
+     - File reading and writing (if you want to add file support).

+3. **Database (Optional)**:
+   - **MySQL or SQLite**: If you want to store previously encoded/decoded data, user history, or encryption keys.

+4. **Logging and Error Handling**:
+   - Use logging libraries like SLF4J for maintaining logs.
+   - Exception handling for invalid inputs, encryption failures, etc.

+### UI Layout (JavaFX):

+1. **Main Window**:
+   - **Title**: "Universal Encoder/Decoder Tool"
+   - **Input Area**: A large text area for user input (with "Load File" button for file input).
+   - **Encoding/Decoding Options**:
+     - Two dropdown menus:
+       - First for encoding/decoding techniques (Base64, Hex, ASCII, etc.).
+       - Second for encryption techniques (AES, RSA, etc.).
+     - A text field to enter cipher keys or salts for encryption/decryption.
+   - **Buttons**:
+     - "Encode", "Decode", "Encrypt", "Decrypt" buttons.
+     - "Clear" and "Save to File" buttons.
+   - **Output Area**: Another large text area to display results.

+### Example Workflow:
+1. The user enters text into the input area.
+2. Selects an encoding/decoding scheme from the dropdown.
+3. Clicks "Encode" or "Decode" to see the result in the output area.
+4. Optionally, they can choose encryption options, provide a key, and encrypt/decrypt the content.
+5. The result can be saved to a file or cleared for a new operation.

+Would you like further help on how to implement any specific part, or should I expand more on a specific feature?